 PolyOne pays unaffiliated Directors an annual retainer of \$25,000, quarterly in arrears, and annually grants to Directors an award of \$17,000 in value of fully vested common shares.
 PolyOne grants the shares quarterly and determines the number of shares to be granted by dividing the dollar value by the arithmetic average of the high and low stock price on the last trading day of each quarter.
-PolyOne also pays fees of \$1,250 for each Board and Committee meeting attended, except that the Chairpersons of the Audit Committee and the Compensation Committee receive \$2,500 for each meeting (of their respective committee) attended.
-In addition, the Chairperson of each Committee receives a fixed annual retainer of \$3,000, payable quarterly.
+PolyOne also pays fees of \$1,250 for each Board and Committee meeting attended, except that the Chairpersons of the Audit Committee and the Compensation and Governance Committee receive \$2,500 for each meeting (of their respective committee) attended.
+Compensation for participation in board or committee meetings by telephone is paid at fifty percent of the normal meeting fee.
+In addition, the Chairperson of each Committee receives a fixed annual retainer of

+\$3,000, payable quarterly.
 PolyOne reimburses Directors for their expenses associated with each meeting attended.